 If you’re buying a new home in the state of Michigan, you may be confused when it comes to your property taxes.
 We’ll try to explain without getting too deep.

-In this article, we’ll provide a brief overview of how property taxes are determined, what the principle residence exemption (PRE) means, and what happens to property taxes when you build a new construction home.
+In this article, we’ll provide a brief overview of how property taxes are determined, what the principal residence exemption (PRE) means, and what happens to property taxes when you build a new construction home.

 1. How property taxes are determined in Michigan

 Michigan property taxes are billed twice annually.
 Once in summer around July, and once in winter around December.
-The summer bill is the big one because of essential services like police & fire, also street repair & state education fundage.
+The summer bill is the big one because of essential services like police & fire, street repair & state education funding.
 You typically pay in advance for services yet to be rendered, kinda, depending on the line item.

 On your property tax bills, you’ll see 3 values: taxable value, state equalized value (SEV), and assessed value.